 WCCNM's focus is on serving under- and un-employed individuals in the Central Region.
 Individuals with barriers to training and employment such as reentry citizens and individuals from historically disadvantaged communities are part of the WCCNM's routine outreach activities.
 Each participant brings different levels of knowledge and skills to the workforce programs they are participating in.
-The WCCNM service providers routinely assess participants to ensure their participant in any workforce program addresses the new skill sets and training the participant needs to achieve their career pathway goals and self-sufficiency.
+The WCCNM service providers routinely assess participants to ensure their participant needs to achieve their career pathway goals and self-sufficiency.